Identifying Socially Disruptive Policies: Conclusion

 \section{Conclusion}

-This paper characterizes social disruption as measured by the amount of network connections created or destroyed by a policy.
-It focuses on a research design where agents are randomly (or as good as randomly) assigned to two groups.
-The policy of interest is implemented in one of the groups but not the other.
-Agents then interact and form connections.
-We first formalize the identifying content of randomization building on ideas from the graph theory and operations research literatures.
-The sharp identified set is given by an intractable quadratic assignment problem and so we instead propose outer bounds constructed by rearranging the eigenvalues of the networks observed by the researcher.
-We also propose a new monotonicity condition under which social disruption is point identified.
-Two empirical illustrations show that our methodology is effective at identifying socially disruptive policies in practice.
-Alternative methods used in the literature are less effective. \looseness=-1
+This paper is about identifying social disruption: the amount of network connections created or destroyed by a policy.
+It focuses on a research design that is popular in the literature.
+We first formalize the informational content of the random assignment of agents to communities.
+We then show that the sharp identified set is given by an intractable quadratic assignment problem and propose outer bounds constructed by rearranging the eigenvalues of two graph function parameters that are identified from the experiment.
+Our empirical illustration demonstrates that our methodology is effective at identifying social disruption in practice.
+Alternative methods used in the literature can substantially understate the disruptive impact of the policy. \looseness=-1

+How should researchers use measurements of social disruption to evaluate and design policy?
+One way to do this would be to specify a welfare function that values both conventional economic benefits like the health or wealth of agents as well as the amount of social disruption.
+Researchers could then choose a policy that maximizes the economic benefits subject to the constraint that it does not alter too many social connections (i.e. that the estimate for the upper bound on the amount of social disruption is sufficiently small).
+The idea here is that policies that destroy only a few connections between agents are unlikely to have the kinds of negative unintended consequences reported in the empirical literature \citep[see][for a recent review]{jackson2021inequality}.\looseness=-1

+Another way to use measurements of social disruption for policy is to actually assign a specific value to the number of created and destroyed connections, and directly weigh them against the other economic benefits or harms of the policy.
+This requires the researcher to take stance on the economic cost of social disruption.
+To our knowledge, there is currently little work explicitly on pricing disruption, and so we highlight this as an important area for future research.\looseness=-1

-\section{Appendix: proof of Propositions 2-5}
+\section{Appendix: proof of Propositions 1-3}